juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 The model looks good.

-By looking at the performance metrics we can start experimenting with different hyper-parameters or different modifications to our pipeline and always have a point of comparission to see if we are doing better or not.
+By looking at the performance metrics we can start experimenting with different hyper-parameters or different modifications to our pipeline and always have a point of comparison to see if we are doing better or not.

 ## Testing our net with real video!
 Now lets have some fun by passing a fragment of the Obama presidential speech to the trained net to see if Obama is showing his teeth to the camera or not, note that  in each frame of a video the net needs to make a prediction, this prediction will be rendered resulting video along with the HOG face detection boundary.